 Gone far too soon, but never forgotten…

-It wasn’t that long ago that on any given weekend in the SoHo area of NYC, you’d find some unusually attractive women and their fluffy feline friends playfully staring at you from the colorful paintings of supremely talented Manhattan artist, Sharon Melanie Pell-Lie.
+It wasn’t that long ago, on any given Sunday in the SoHo area of NYC, that you’d find some unusually attractive women and their fluffy feline friends playfully staring at you from the colorful paintings of supremely talented Manhattan artist, Sharon Melanie Pell-Lie.

 It’s that novel approach of blending fashion illustration, pop culture, cute animals, and social commentary with childhood memories that put Sharon’s star on the rise.